University of Calgary

 Duration of Fellowship:

-1 year with possible 2nd year to complete the Royal College of Canada Surgical Oncology accredited program.
+1 year with possible 2nd year if fellows apply to complete the Royal College of Canada Surgical Oncology accredited program.

 Number of Available Fellowship Positions: